juev/awesome-stars/README.md

 - [codebam/cf-workers-telegram-bot](https://github.com/codebam/cf-workers-telegram-bot) – Telegram Bot library for CloudFlare Workers
 - [coder/code-server](https://github.com/coder/code-server) – VS Code in the browser
 - [dicebear/dicebear](https://github.com/dicebear/dicebear) – DiceBear is an avatar library for designers and developers. 🌍
+- [docmost/docmost](https://github.com/docmost/docmost) – Docmost is an open-source collaborative wiki and documentation software.
+It is an open-source alternative to Confluence and Notion.
 - [element-hq/element-web](https://github.com/element-hq/element-web) – A glossy Matrix collaboration client for the web.
 - [evald24/vscode-extensions-profiles](https://github.com/evald24/vscode-extensions-profiles) – Lets you create profiles to include the selected extensions in the desired project.
 - [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) – The developer platform for on-demand cloud development environments to create software faster and more securely.